 Physics and Chemistry of Leather Manufacture, one paper.
 Methods of Leather Manufacture, one paper.

-Principles of Leather Manufacture, one paper.
-Analytical Chemistry of Leather Manufacturer, one paper.
+Laboratory Methods, one paper.

 Practical examination, three days.

 For full particulars of these lecture courses see Courses in Science and Technology set forth in subsequent pages.
 An additional subject and an essay must also be taken at Intermediate standard.